alexnd/HackingGames/Terraria/README.md

 [How to install docker on Ubuntu Linux?](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-Anyway, the same scenario mutches OSX
+Anyway, the same scenario matches OSX

 Don't test it yet on mac, good issue.
 We run 64-x linux-based Ubuntu in virtualbox on host computer, so in this case it becomes 100% working, not depends at what OS you running on